-The majority of the remaining canal system that runs through the borough is not likely to be opened up as a public waterway in the foreseeable future, as large sections have been in-filled or built over.
+The majority of the remaining canal systems that run through the borough aren't likely to be opened up as a public waterway in the foreseeable future, as large sections have been in-filled or built over.

 Where we own land alongside the remnants of the canal system it has been opened up for walking and nature conversation.
 Some sections have been designated as Natural Heritage Sites for local wildlife due to their biodiversity.
 There are also coarse fishing sites, Trans Pennine Trail walking and cycling on old towpaths.